NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 We won't get into the details of how precisely they work, but the general idea is that you redeclare a TypeScript module and redeclare the type you want to extend.
 TypeScript will merge the different declarations, and users of your plugin will see the extended type.

-Please open `packages/plugin/src/type-extensions.ts`, where you'll find something like this:
+Open `packages/plugin/src/type-extensions.ts`, where you'll find something like this:

 ```ts
 // More code above that you can ignore...